YIELD MANAGEMENT

 Mini FAQ

 Yield is a specific type of dynamic pricing focused on managing constrained inventory, such as seats or rooms.
-Dynamic pricing is a broader concept and applies to all types of products.
+Dynamic pricing is a broader concept that applies to all types of products.

-Yes, for fresh products with a short shelf life, such as meat, deli items, and fruits and vegetables.
+Yes, for fresh products with a short best-by date, such as meat, prepared foods, and fruits and vegetables.
 Adjusting the price based on the remaining shelf life helps maximize sell-through.

 In traditional sectors such as aviation and hospitality, yield generates 4 to 10% in additional revenue.
 In fresh food retail, the difference is even more pronounced thanks to reduced waste and higher margins.